 The Corporation has adopted a Policy on Stock Trading and Use of Material Information.
 Canadian and United States securities laws prohibit "insider trading" and impose restrictions on trading securities while in possession of material undisclosed information.
 The rules and procedures implemented in the Corporation's Policy on Stock Trading and Use of Material Information have been implemented in order to prevent improper trading of the Corporation's securities or of companies with which the Corporation (or one or more of its subsidiaries) has a significant business relationship or with which the Corporation (or one or more of its subsidiaries) is proposing to enter into a business transaction.
-The Policy on Stock Trading and Use of Material Information.
-The Policy on Stock Trading and Use of Material Information and its subsidiaries act, and are perceived to act, in accordance with applicable laws.
+The Policy on Stock Trading and Use of Material Information is intended to ensure that the directors, officers and employees of the Corporation and its subsidiaries act, and are perceived to act, in accordance with applicable laws.